-In his second and most ambitious book to date, Grammy-nominated musician, professor, author Benjamin Lapidus makes a compelling case for New York-based musicians and how they shaped the sound of international music.
+In his second and arguably most ambitious book to date, Grammy-nominated musician, professor, and author Benjamin Lapidus lays out a compelling case for New York-based musicians shaping the sound of international music.

-According to Lapidus, “the book started as an idea in 2010, and the research began in 2012.
-It’s easy to feel alone and even futile when tackling such a large project, but the encouragement and interest from the musicians and collectors who shared their time with me really made me feel like it was a worthwhile endeavor.”
+“The book started as an idea in 2010, and the research began in 2012,” says Lapidus.
+It’s easy to feel alone and even futile when tackling such a large subject but the encouragement and interest from musicians and collectors who shared their time with me made me feel like it was a worthwhile endeavor.”

 New York and the International Sound of Latin Music is a comprehensive assessment of New York as the capital of Latin music from 1940 to 1990.
 Based on extensive interviews and insightful musical analysis, Lapidus explores a swath of interesting and enlightening topics, including Latin Music Education in New York, Latin Music Instrument Makers in New York, Afro-Cuban Jazz, and Latin Jazz pianist Sonny Bravo, Tipica ’73 and the New York Sound, Jews and Latin music in New York and the impact of the Cuban “Marielito’s” in the 80s.

 Chapter 3, titled “This Guy Does Not Look Latin: The Panamanian Connection,” shines a light on the unique Brooklyn-based Panamanian community in New York and their contributions to Latin music.
 Lapidus also explains how Panamanian musicians felt solidarity with Cuban, Puerto Rican, West-Indian, and African-American musicians whose cultures were similar yet distinct.
 Though it is not well-known, many Panamanian artists were innovators.
 Moreover, they performed with Machito and his Afro-Cubans, Tito Rodriguez, and Tito Puente, among others.